zhevron/Catalog/README.md

-Catalog - A WildStar dungeon and raid loot catalog
+Catalog - Dungeon and raid loot catalog
 ====================================================

 ## What is Catalog?